isa-camss/CAV/README.md

 For questions, feedback, or collaboration opportunities:
 - Open an issue in this repository
 - Visit the [Interoperable Europe Portal](https://interoperable-europe.ec.europa.eu/)
-- Contact the CAMSS team through official channels
+- Contact the CAMSS team through official channels: DIGIT-CAMSS@ec.europa.eu
 - Join the CAMSS community discussions

 ## 🔄 Version History